-After 2 years abroad, Dad brought Mamma to Saudi Arabia.
-At my grandmother’s insistence, my sister was left in her care.
+After almost 2 years away, Dad brought Mamma to Saudi Arabia.
+At my grandmother’s insistence, my toddler sister was left in her care.

-This is the late 30’s…in a country where women did not mingle with men, did not go out unattended, and were lucky to know how to read at all.
+This would have been the early 40’s…in a country where women did not mingle with men, did not go out unattended, and were not likely to be educated.
 As a high school graduate, Mamma was an exception among these friends.
 Her ability to learn and mimic their accent brought them much delight.

-They were around for the Truman years and then Eisenhower.
+They were in DC during the Truman and Eisenhower years.

-I have letters from Mamie Eisenhower thanking Mamma for gifts of lingerie she brought back from Lebanon, and for skillfully decorated Middle Eastern desserts that President Eisenhower fell in love with at her parties.
+We have letters from Mamie Eisenhower thanking Mamma for gifts of lacy lingerie she brought her from Lebanon, and for beautifully decorated Middle Eastern desserts that President Eisenhower fell in love when he tasted them at the embassy.

-Long after Dad retired, I remember visits of the Royal family to our home.
-The women would congregate with Mamma in one living room, and the men with Dad usually in his library.
+Long after Dad retired, I remember the frequent visits from members of the Saudi Royal family to our home.
+The women would congregate with Mamma in one living room, and the men with Dad, usually in his library.

-The humorous way in which she downplayed their problems, and related stories about people in our village had them laughing for the better part of their visit.
+The humorous way in which Mamma downplayed their complaints about their lives, relating funny stories about people in our village to entertain them, had them laughing for the better part of their visit.

 Our Role Model

-She cared deeply about less fortunate people, which was reflected in her extensive charity work; loved children (wound up with 21 grandchildren and 7 great-grandchildren); and liked to have fun.
+She cared deeply about less fortunate people, reflected in her extensive charity work; loved children (at the time of her passing had 21 grandchildren and 7 great-grandchildren); and loved to have fun.

 Her many skills guaranteed that we were never bored as children.
-She was always teaching us something…like sewing, cooking, knitting, or painting.
-She was a pretty good still life artist.
-After he retired, Dad took up oil painting and was masterful at city scenes.
+She was always teaching us something… sewing, cooking, knitting, embroidery, or ironing.
+She was a rather good still-life artist as well.

-Since my siblings were much older than I was, 2 sisters married Lebanese Americans and lived in the U.S. by the time I was 5 and my oldest brother K went to college in Oklahoma where my oldest sister lived, most of my life was spent with just 2 sisters and 1 brother who was 9 years older than I.
+Since my siblings were much older than I was (2 sisters married Lebanese Americans and lived in the U.S. by the time I was 5 and my oldest brother K went to college in Oklahoma where my oldest sister lived), most of my life was spent with my 2 sisters A and G, and brother Z who was 9 years older than I.

-When I was a girl, we lived in a large 4 bedroom flat across from the Seawall in Beirut, while my parents designed and built our home in Aley.
+When I was a girl, we lived in a large 4 bedroom flat across from the Seawall in Beirut, while my parents designed and built our home in the mountains.